chmarti1/lconfig/README.md

 ### Foreword

 This README is a preliminary introduciton intended to help users decide if LConfig is right for them and to get started.
-The detailed documentation is contained in the `docs` folder and is linked here:
+The detailed documentation is contained in the `docs` folder and is linked below.

+For detailed documentation on the LCONFIG package, use these links:

 - [Documentation](docs/documentation.md)
 - [The LConfig API](docs/api.md)
 - [Reference](docs/reference.md)

 ---
+***
+d
+### Contents

 - [About](#about)
 - [License](#license)